-- What the Hell, Hero?: Is told this by Karin and August for putting the Silesian kids's needs over the whole world, though to be fair she didn't know about the child hunts.
+- What the Hell, Hero?: Is told this by Karin and August for putting the Silessian kids's needs over the whole world, though to be fair, she didn't know about the child hunts.

 - Cloud Cuckoo Lander:Oh, are you from the Liberation Army?
 Did she say something to you?
 Please forget it.
 She mumbles strange things from time to time.
 She can be an odd girl at times.

-- Combatand Support: The best character in the game as she can do everything almost perfectly
+- Combat and Support: The best character in the game for this, as she can do everything almost perfectly.

-- Demoted to Extra: A very important character that is direcly connected to the hub of the plot of both game is not developed enough
+- Demoted to Extra: A very important character that is directly connected to the plot of both games, but is not developed enough.

-- Emotionless Girl: She seems to be close to such characterization
+- Emotionless Girl: She seems to be close to this characterization.

-- Extraordinarily Empowered Girl: Direct, non-violent, light-hearted heir to one of the most powerful evil wizards of the world, yet if she is required to fight, she will sunder everything in her path by excellently using all for of magics
+- Extraordinarily Empowered Girl: Direct, non-violent, light-hearted heir to one of the most powerful evil wizards of the world, yet if she is required to fight, she will sunder everything in her path by excellently using all kinds of magic.

 - For Want of a Nail: The player must recruit her and NOT get her killed off.
-Or not only will the chance to save Eyvel be lost, but Sara will end up as the Deadlord Canis, a Magical Girl Warrior on the enemy's side that can pack quite the magical punch.
+Or not only will the chance to save Eyvel be lost, but Sara will end up as the Deadlord Canis a mage on the enemy's side that can pack quite the magical punch.
 (Okay, so Canis will still be fought if this doesn't happen, but Sara!Canis is a lot more powerful than normal!Canis.)

-- Girl in the Tower: Spent most of her life in a golden prison, as the heiress of Manfloy.
+- Girl in the Tower: Spent most of her life in a golden prison, as the heiress of Manfroy.
 She really hates it.

-- Glass Cannon: Has 70% growths in magic, skill and speed but a practically non-existent defence growth.
+- Glass Cannon: Has 70% growths in magic, skill, and speed but a practically non-existent defense growth.

-- Lonely Doll Girl: Never had the chance to be alongside other young children, so she is off
+- Lonely Doll Girl: Never had the chance to be alongside other young children, so she is strange in the head.

-- Mad Scientist's Beautiful Daughter: Manfloy is her gramps, and he killed Sara's father when her mom was pregnant with her.
+- Mad Scientist's Beautiful Daughter: Manfroy is her gramps, and he killed Sara's father when her mom was pregnant with her.
 Sara despises him as a result.

-- Magikarp Power: Starts underlevelled... but with amazing staff rank, Paragon, and a massive growth rate.
+- Magikarp Power: Starts underleveled... but with amazing staff rank, Paragon, and a massive growth rate.
 And this is before promoting into a Sage, one of the best classes in the game.

 - Mystical Waif: She claims that she could hear Eyvel's voice in her mind and that's why she wants to join Leif, because Eyvel, having been cursed by the Stone Spell of Veld, something Sara can directly perceive and counteract, is a close acquintance of the Lord she is facing.

 - The Ojou: She's first seen talking to an enemy, who refers to her as "Lady Sara".
-This is because Manfloy keeps her around due to her being his heir of sorts.
+This is because Manfroy keeps her around due to her being his heir of sorts.

-- The Ophelia: She's believed to be such by Manfloy and the Lopto sect, but she's more of a slightly-off but otherwise functional Oracular Urchin and she eagerly joins Leif's group as soon as she has the chance so she can strike out against her much hated grandpa.
+- The Ophelia: She's believed to be such by Manfroy and the Loptous sect, but she's more of a slightly-off but otherwise functional Oracular Urchin, and she eagerly joins Leif's group as soon as she has the chance so she can strike out against her much-hated grandpa.

 - Required Party Member: Only her presence and the possession of the Stone Dispelling "Kia Staff" will give access to Chapter 24x, allowing the player to rescue Eyvel.

-- Psychic Children: She can hear the thoughts of whichever person has been cursed by the crsed "Stone" spell tome, as she is the key to counteract it (only if she possessed the National Treasure "Kya" staff)
+- Psychic Children: She can hear the thoughts of any person who has been petrified by the cursed "Stone" spell tome, as she and her Kia staff are the keys to counteracting it.

-- The Resenter: She feels much variation and loathes her grandfather for having shambled her family
+- The Resenter: She loathes her grandfather for having shamed her family.

 - Supernatural Sensitivity

 - Superpower Lottery: Sorta.
 Sara has three skills that are extremely good when combined: Wrath (all attacks are Critical hits when at Counter), Miracle (evades most lethal blows depending on luck *3), and Paragon (gains double experience).
 She has the ability to use staves (which is a massive Superpower Lottery when it comes to Thracia 776), and a high base staff rank.
-On top of it, she has VERY high Luck, Skill, Magic, and Speed, promotes into a Sage, and only she can handle a very rare staff that will let you save Eyvel, and thus avert having her turned into a Dreadlord.
+On top of that, she has VERY high Luck, Skill, Magic, and Speed, promotes into a Sage, and only she can handle a very rare staff that will let you save Eyvel, and thus avert having her turned into a Dreadlord.
 If not for her low HP and Defense....
-If she is given to hold the HP + Defence boosting scrolls and the "Sun Skill" tome is used on her, she becomes a thorough gamebreaker, easily the strongest fighting + utility unit in the game, followed only by Ilios (if this one is used the Wrath skill upon) regarding fighting enemies
+If she is given the HP + Defense boosting scrolls to hold and the "Sun Skill" tome is used on her, she becomes a thorough gamebreaker, easily the strongest fighting + utility unit in the game, followed only by Ilios (if he has the Wrath skill) regarding fighting enemies.